snowheapllc/StruktX/docs/app/docs/MDDOCS.md

 #### Extending Handlers for MCP

-Add `mcp_*` methods to handlers for precise tool entrypoints, then reference them via `method_name` in the MCP config.
+Add `mcp_*` methods to handlers for precise tool entrypoints.
+Descriptions default to the method docstring; input schemas are inferred from type hints.

 ```python
 from strukt.interfaces import Handler, LLMClient